SainsburyWellcomeCentre/aeon_docs/src/user/tutorials/npx_recording.md

 Conducting continuous neural recordings over multiple days in a large environment presents several technical challenges.
 It is crucial to ensure that the animal's movement is unrestricted and that the recording quality remains stable over time.
 To achieve this, it is essential to:

-1. Maintain a constant slack in the recording tether, regardless of the mouse's location in the arena.
+1. Maintain a constant slack in the recording tether, regardless of the mouse's location in the habitat.
 2. Prevent the tether from tangling when the mouse turns.

 To address these challenges, we developed a closed-loop control system capable of untwisting the cable using the [Onix torque-free commutator](https://open-ephys.org/commutator-info) and translating it based on the mouse's position.